AlistairLR112/EnglandCrimeAssociations/README.md

 ```

     Starting Feature Engineering pipeline...
-    Filtering data with no Crime ID...
+    Filtering data with no Crime ID and no outcome category..
     Filtering complete
     Making item sets...
     Collapsing data to list of transactions